nickgammon/mushclient/pcre/readme.txt

 7. Edit	pcre_exec.c and add:

 #pragma warning( disable : 4127)  // conditional expression is constant
+#pragma warning( disable : 4701)  // local variable 'match_partial' may be used without having been initialized

 to the start of the file.